 In response to a "Save Yourself", the client may request to be informed when all the other clients are quiescent so that it can save their state.
-To do so, use SmcRequestSaveYourselfPhase2 save\type\phase2\proc The callback to be invoked when the "Save Yourself client\data This pointer to client data will be passed to the
+To do so, use SmcRequestSaveYourselfPhase2

+Status save_yourself_phase2_p SmcRequestSaveYourselfPhase2(smc_conn, roc, client_data); smc_conn The session management connection object. save_type_phase2_proc The callback to be invoked when the "Save Yourself Phase 2" message arrives from the session manager. client_data This pointer to client data will be passed to the ${\tt SmcSaveYourselfPhase2Proc}$ callback when the "Save Yourself Phase 2" message arrives.
-Status SmcRequestSaveYourselfPhase2(smc\conn, save\yourself\phase2\proc, client\data);

-Phase 2" message arrives from the session manager.

-SmcSaveYourselfPhase2Proc callback when the "Save

-Yourself Phase 2" message arrives.